GovTechSG/apex-cloud-auth/docs/dev/jwt-auth.md

 ## Hello World!
 APIs

-These [APIs](docs/hello-world/jwt-auth.md) can be subscribed to and can help the Devloper to test the signed JWT:
+These [APIs](docs/hello-world/jwt-auth.md) can be subscribed to and can help the Developer to test the signed JWT:

 - Evaluate if the JWT authentication header has been generated correctly.
-- Test and evaluate the SHA256 hash which is sent to the API.
+- Evaluate the SHA256 hash of the API payload binary which is sent to the API.